- Nov 13 2021A look back to where her prolific songwriting career began.

 And it’s not hard to see why.
 Blue proved Joni a force of fearless honesty that is wonderfully personified by A Case Of You; a candid story of desire that may as well serve as an open door to Joni’s heart.
 Captivating in every way.

-Joni Mitchell Archives Vol. 2: The Reprise Years (1968-1971) is due out on October 29th.
+Joni Mitchell Archives Vol. 2: The Reprise Years (1968-1971) arrived on vinyl last month.
 The extensive release features a number of live performances from the era, including a live album from Carnegie Hall in 1969, a recording of her The Dick Cavett Show appearance in 1969, two BBC sessions from 1970 and more.
-Pre-order Joni Mitchell Archives, Vol. 2: The Reprise Years (1968-1971), here.
+Get Joni Mitchell Archives, Vol. 2: The Reprise Years (1968-1971), here.

 Listen to Joni Mitchell on Spotify:

 - https://www.ilikeyouroldstuff.com/news/watch-joni-mitchells-angelic-perfromance-of-urge-for-going-from-1966Music NewsPOSTED 24 Nov 2021